-Founded in 1994 to address the collective issues impacting post-secondary Indigenous education in Ontario, today the Indigenous Institutes Consortium (formerly the Aboriginal Institutes Consortium) represents eight Indigenous-owned and controlled education and training institutions across the province.
+Founded in 1994 to address the collective issues impacting post-secondary Indigenous education in Ontario, today the Indigenous Institutes Consortium (formerly the Aboriginal Institutes Consortium) represents seven Indigenous-owned and controlled education and training institutions across the province.

 Our member institutes are: